mohammadrezaeicode/mr-excel-repo/README.md

 - Updated the default value of the `generateType` property.

-### Version 1.1.0 (2023-08-12)

-#### Bug Fixes

-- Fixed: Resolved an issue where the library was not functioning correctly in the backend, causing a "blob" error.
-- Fixed: Addressed TypeScript type and interface inconsistencies related to optional properties.

-#### New Features

-- Feature: Introduced the ability to apply text formatting options such as bold, italic, underline, and double underline to cells.
-- Feature: Added the "Shift Top" and "Shift Left" features, enabling users to adjust the starting point for table generation.
-- Feature: Added the option to include titles for tables easily.

 ## Changelog

 For a detailed list of all changes, please refer to the [changelog](CHANGELOG.md).